mhdsbq/UPI_History/README.md

 ## How It Works 🔍

-The app reads UPI transaction SMS messages received on your phone as the data source.
+The app uses UPI transaction SMS messages received on your phone as its data source.

+---

+## Permissions 🔐

+This app requires **SMS read permission** to securely parse UPI transaction messages sent via SMS on your device.

+- **Why SMS permission?**
+  UPI transaction notifications are received as SMS messages.
+To extract and display your transaction history, the app needs to read these SMS messages locally on your phone.

+- **Privacy first:**
+  All SMS parsing happens **locally on your device**.
+  No SMS content or personal data is sent or stored on any server.

+- **Granting permission:**
+  You will be prompted to grant SMS read access when you first open the app.
+  You can revoke this permission anytime via your device settings.